demizer/doc-templates/devdoc.rst

 2. The master branch is solely for tested and "stable" code.
 All new features to be merged into master must be tested and proved in the develop branch.

-3. A meaningful tag message must acompany the merged changes including changes made from the last release.
+3. A meaningful tag message must accompany the merged changes including changes made from the last release.

 4. This tagged branch is made available for download from github.

-5. Any critical fixes needed on stable code are to be devolped in a *hotfix* branch based off of the master branch.
+5. Any critical fixes needed on stable code are to be developed in a *hotfix* branch based off of the master branch.
 Once the fix is implemented, the changes are merged back into both master and develop.